lcrippa/w2dynamics-patched/README.md

     - git diff > NEW_PATCH_NAME.patch
     - save the new patch as real/complex in the appropriate folder
     - git reset
-    - clean your repo
+    - clean your repo (or remove the folder if you don't need it anymore)
-    - please port the same changes (by hand) in the complex/real repos here, for safety and consistency
+    - please port the same changes (by hand) in the complex/real folders here, for safety and consistency.
+DO NOT try to apply the new patch, these are older versions of the code!
+      Only port modifications relating to DC / Phonons/ Mixing
+    - comment clearly, push to this repo
 - NO:
     - try to fix conflicts by hand
     - go to YES